TONYC Workshops & Trainings

 TONYC has facilitated workshops at Columbia University Teachers College, the Eileen Fisher Leadership Institute, Bella Abzug Leadsership Institute, AVODAH, The New School, Boston University School of Theatre, the American Jewish World Service, KulturKompaniet Norway, Studio Sterk Netherlands, Hispanic Resource Center, the New York City Coalition Against Hunger, Red Hook Initiative, the New York Foundation for the Arts, and more.

-Introduction the Theatre of the Oppressed (1.5-2 hours)
+Introduction to Theatre of the Oppressed (1.5-2 hours)

 Play essential games from the arsenal of Theatre of the Oppressed and participate in a forum theatre demonstration.
 Connect the tool of Theatre of the Oppressed to human rights and oppression as it affects your community through dialogue and brainstorming.